 Impala vs Moxi Quality

 Quality, when it comes to skates, is important for many reasons.
 Better-built roller skates perform better, as you can imagine.
-This makes for a smoother glide and can result in better maneuvers and a speedier performance.
+This makes for a smoother glide and can result in better maneuvers and speedier performance.

 Quality also means greater durability which will ensure that your skates last longer, particularly when using them outdoors.